| King Ranch was founded

 Texas

-Walter Prescott Webb, a noted Texas scholar and writer, was an avid racist.
+Walter Prescott Webb, a noted Texas South Texas :

 Walter Prescott Webb simply thought that minorities, especially Jews,